noopkat/electric-io/README.md

 # electric-io

-Simply The cutest IoT dashboard of your dreams ☁️
+The cutest IoT dashboard of your dreams ☁️

 ![screenshot of electric io dashboard](screenshot.png)